 The tier boxes update in real time as you change the discount and premium values.
 You don't need to click "Calculate" to see the tier prices.
 They recalculate instantly.

-Tiered pricing inputs with discount, premium, and predicted distribution fields
+Tiered pricing inputs with tier count, tier names panel, discount, premium, and predicted distribution fields

-Two fields control the spread between your tiers:
+The fields that control the spread between your tiers:

 If you're just starting out with tiered pricing, 15% and 20% are solid defaults.
 They're generous enough to feel meaningful to the student choosing the supported tier, and modest enough that the supporter tier doesn't feel excessive.
 As you run more classes and collect actual tier-split data (more on that below), you can adjust based on what your community actually does.